deannaspinks/deannaspinks/README.md

 #### Software Engineer | Building adaptable and robust cloud, edge and AI systems for healthcare innovation

 I’m a software engineer with a background in biomedical science, physiology, and neuroscience.
-My experience spans lab management, quality systems and emergency management, giving me the ability to bridge software engineering with real-world clinical and operational environments.
+My experience spans lab management, quality systems and emergency management, giving me the ability to bridge software engineering with real-world, fast-paced, customer-facing operational environments where emergency response and management processes are of critical importance.

 I apply this multidisciplinary foundation to build reliable, data-driven healthcare and research solutions.

-A jack of all trades, I translate vague ideas into full-fledged features with minimal direction.
-I have experience facilitating Agile delivery as Scrum Master for a university capstone project and project management experience in government and research contexts.
+** [My team won the hackathon.... (role)]

 I work across data, backend, infrastructure, and user-facing interfaces.
 I design cohesive systems with adaptability, reliability, usability and compliance in mind.

+A jack of all trades, I translate vague ideas into full-fledged features with minimal direction.
+I have experience facilitating Agile delivery as Scrum Master for a university capstone project.

 ---